 - Critical perspectives on the ‘end of AIDS.’
-(With R. Parker and M. Thomann, forthcoming).
+(With R. Parker and M. Thomann, 2018).
 Special section of Global Public Health.

-- Critical perspectives on US global health partnerships in Africa and beyond (With L. Thomas and J. Crane).
+- Critical perspectives on US global health partnerships in Africa and beyond (With L. Thomas and J. Crane, 2018).
 Special issue of Medicine, Anthropology, Theory 5(2).

 - Crisis takes its toll: Transnational perspectives on austerity, health and wellbeing.
-(With M. Carney, in press).
+(With M. Carney, 2017).
 Special section of Social Science & Medicine.

 - HIV scale-up and the politics of global health.
 (With R. Parker) Special double issue of Global Public Health 9(1-2).
 (2014).

 - Jung, J-K., Kenworthy, N., and Park, H.* (2023).
 (Un)Mapping the Digital Landscape of Medical Crowdfunding: A Critical and Creative Geovisualization Pedagogy for Public Engagement.
 Livingmaps Review.